Chemical protective clothing

-Chemical protective clothing (CPC) is clothing worn to shield those who work with chemicals from the effects of chemical hazards that can cause injuries on the job.
-It provides a last line of defense for chemical safety; it does not replace more proactive measures like engineering controls.
+Chemical Protective Clothing (CPC) is specialized equipment designed to prevent hazardous chemicals from coming into direct contact with the wearer.
+Used in chemical, physical, and biological operations as a last line of defense if safety controls fail.
+They are made of a variety of materials that are selected for their ability to prevent chemical penetration, permeation, and degradation.

 Clothing selection factors

 There are some considerations with chemical protective clothing.
 For instance, no clothing is "impervious," since all clothing will eventually seep in chemicals.
 CPC also prevents evaporation, causing skin temperature to increase and potentially increasing the permeability of skin.
 CPC that has not been tested for the specific operating condition it is used in may not provide adequate protection.
 The same material, even at the same thickness, may provide different levels of protection depending on the manufacturer, since different manufacturers use different processes and may add different additives.
 Finally, while the test data will provide information on individual chemicals based on "worst-case scenario" continuous contact testing, most industrial exposures are not continuous and are in fact mixtures of chemical, for which permeation rates are different.

 When selecting Chemical Protective Clothing, there are several factors that must be taken into account prior to selecting the garments that are needed.
 A risk assessment is often conducted to assist with making sure that the right protective clothing is selected.
 When selecting the appropriate chemical protective clothing, it is recommended to determine: